Single-photon-added coherent state based postselected weak measurement: Discussion and conclusion

-The interaction Hamiltonian used in this work is widely applicable in quantum optics and circuit QED, as it describes light-atom interactions in the dispersive regime.
-Similar to the original work of Aharonov et al. \citep{PhysRevLett.60.1351}, we have proposed a weak measurement scheme in which the photon statistics of light serve as the pointer state.
-Our research may provide a novel approach for extracting phase shifts and photon number statistics of the light field by relating them to the real and imaginary parts of the weak value of the measured system's observable, particularly in scenarios with large detuning between atomic and radiation field interactions.
+The interaction Hamiltonian used in this work is widely applicable in quantum optics and circuit QED, as it describes light-atom interactions in the dispersive regime.l Inspired by the general formalism of weak measurements introduced by Aharonov et al. \citep{PhysRevLett.60.1351}, we have proposed a weak measurement scheme in which the photon statistics of light serve as the pointer state.
+While the original scheme utilized a canonical position-momentum pair as the pointer variables, our approach leverages the nontrivial commutation relation between the phase and photon number to extract both the real and imaginary parts of the weak value.
+In our scheme, the real and imaginary parts of the weak value are extracted by evaluating the shifts in the expectation values of the photon number and phase, respectively.
+Our research provide a novel approach for extracting phase shifts and photon number statistics of the light field by relating them to the real and imaginary parts of the weak value of the measured system's observable.
 Furthermore, we believe the present theoretical framework, an alternative approach for improving measurement precision, could apply to precision measurement and other quantum metrology problems that leverage nonclassical quantum states.